BlackOpsOne/Cheating-PSA/pages/t4/Obvious-Cheating.md

 > You can toggle demi god mode with the `notarget` command.

 > [!CAUTION]
-> This affects monkey bombs, as it will make zombies target the weapon faster.
+> This affects monkey bombs, as it will make zombies target them faster.

 ## Mods
 The ingame mod system transfers certain aspects of custom maps.